cscart/docs/en/developer_guide/core/application.rst

   // New
   $smarty = Tygh::$app['view'];

-The main difference between the ``Application``provided container and the ``Registry`` container is the ability to "lazy" declare the objects that should be stored in it.
+The main difference between the ``Application`` container and the ``Registry`` container is the ability to "lazy" declare the objects that should be stored in it.
 Objects stored in a container are called services.
 Usually they are components of a larger system and provide limited functionality, for example: an email manager, a database connection.

 ::